-One of my biggest fears for renters has come true.
-Rents were surging due to rising home prices, increasing household formation, and not enough inventory.
+One of my biggest fears for renters came true.
+Rents surged due to rising home prices, increasing household formation, and not enough inventory during the pandemic.
 The main question now is: How long will rent increases last?

 We shouldn't feel bad for those who've been against homeownership for years.
 You can find plenty of them commenting in my posts: